 Curriculum and Instruction - Doctor of Philosophy

-The Doctorate of Education (EdD) and the Doctorate of Philosophy (PhD) are rigorous degrees requiring an intellectual and personal commitment.
-Both degrees ask for a lifelong commitment to teaching, learning and pedagogy, as well as, to research and service.
+The Doctorate of Philosophy (PhD) are rigorous degrees requiring an intellectual and personal commitment.
 The academic course of study for both degrees is the same.
-The EdD doctoral program of study requires a minimum of 66 credit hours (48 hours coursework and 18 hours of dissertation) to complete.
 The PhD doctoral program requires students to demonstrate competency in the computer tools or second language sequence.
 (See below in program descriptions).
-For both programs (EdD and PhD) 66 credit hours is only the minimum and students may be asked to complete additional hours as per their advisor and committee recommendations.
+For the PhD program 66 credit hours is only the minimum and students may be asked to complete additional hours as per their advisor and committee recommendations.

-Both degrees require a dissertation based on original research, inextricably grounded with an array of primary and secondary sources.
-Both degrees have required courses of study, but are additionally individualized based on those scholarly and academic expectations set by the doctoral student in collaboration with their Dissertation Committee.
+The degree require a dissertation based on original research, inextricably grounded with an array of primary and secondary sources.
+The degree has required courses of study, but are additionally individualized based on those scholarly and academic expectations set by the doctoral student in collaboration with their Dissertation Committee.

 Options and Concentration